Gnomeek/Gnomeek/README.md

 - 👀 I’m interested in CV, Communication Studies, Movies

-- 🌱 I’m currently learning at PolyU
+- 🌱 I’m currently learning at PolyU(Graduated), working at Bytedance

 - 💞️ I have been worked at Bytedance(Douyin), Tencent(Wechat Work)